tonesija/margins-gql-task/README.md

 #### Would be nice to have

-Many features and improvements have been identified during the development, but due to the time constraint and the main goal of this excercise being appraisal of candidate's ability in software development and his opportunity to learn about GraphQL, they were left out.
+Many features and improvements have been identified during the development process, but due to the time constraint and the main goal of this excercise being appraisal of candidate's ability in software development and his opportunity to learn about GraphQL, they were left out.

 - database migrations with **alembic**
 - more complete unit and integration tests with **pytest**, along with TDD approach for developing the app
 - cleaner **arrange** step in tests
+- better error handling in the schema layer

 #### Notes: